Applications & plugins that support the Fountain format.

 Storyboard Fountain is a Mac app that allows you to draw storyboards and embed them into your Fountain screenplay.
 Currently in public beta.

-A free web app that allows you to write in Fountain and see a live preview of your screenplay.
+free web app that allows you to write in Fountain and see a live preview of your screenplay.

 Writer Duet is a collaborative, online screenwriting tool that imports and exports Fountain.
 Fountain is also supported by ReadThrough.com, also from Guy Goldstein.